braintelligencePL/mac-setup/README.md

 ### ⚙ Shells for terminal

 I use Fish interchangeably with ZSH.
 I have sentiment for Fish, because it was first thing that I used.
 If you're new to this better choice is ZSH, probably.
+Fish has more features from default.

 ZSH: [`https://ohmyz.sh/`](https://ohmyz.sh/) <br>
 Install : `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"` <br>